devmixcat/POPCAT_click_bot/README.md

 ```
 How to use the POPCAT_click_bot.
 1.Edit the popcat_bot.py
-change the string your 'chrome driver path' to your 'chromedriver path'.
+change the string 'chrome driver path' to your 'chromedriver path'.

 2.In terminal enter => python popcat_bot.py
 ```